steezydev/YardRafflesAPI/README.md

 ### Time spent

-YeardBot was a project that was initally intended to go into production, so the total time spent including research, negotiations and planning would be `2 months`. _Unfortunately, it was never finished..._
+YardBot was a project that was initially intended to go into production, so the total time spent including research, negotiations and planning would be `2 months`. _Unfortunately, it was never finished..._

 However, total time spent on development could be summarized into `2 weeks` of total work